Castro19/LAEP-GPT/tasks.md

 ### Task 2: Mongo DB Functions

 - When a user signs up, create a new assistant id for each model we currently have.
+  - Currently creates a new teacher assistant based on that teacher on teacher account creation

 ### Task 3: Setting Form